 § Stay home if you are sick.

 § Avoiding touching your face.

-§ Using alternatives to shaking hands, like an elbow bump or wave.
+§ Using alternatives to shaking hands, like a wave.

 Please note: if you have recently returned from a country, state or region with ongoing COVID-19 infections, monitor your health and follow the instructions of public health officials.